-Increase Efforts Against Camcording: A vast number of movies are stolen right off the screen by professional camcorders, who use video cameras to illicitly copy a movie during its exhibition in a movie theatre-usually very early in its theatrical release or even before the film's release (e.g., at a promotional screening).
+Increase Efforts Against Camcording: A vast number of movies are stolen right off the screen by professional camcorders, who use video cameras to illicitly copy a movie during its exhibition in a movie theatre usually very early in its theatrical release or even before the film's release (e.g., at a promotional screening).
 These illicit copies are then distributed to pirate "dealers" throughout the world and over the Internet.
 Illegal camcording destroys entire windows for distribution of audiovisual works, and damages not only the U.S. film industry, but also local cinema businesses.
-A camcording of a major motion picture was recently found on Youtube with Vietnamese subtitles.
+A camcording of a major motion picture was found on YouTube with Vietnamese subtitles.
 In addition, the rise of live streaming content over the Internet has contributed to the growing camcording problem.
-In 2015, Vietnam's Ho Chi Minh City Police initiated its first enforcement action against camcording, issuing administrative sanctions against a professional camcorder for camcording in a CGV cinema.
-The perpetrator also admitted that he had recorded and uploaded additional films.
-12 More needs to be done to address this insidious problem, including adopting a measure providing for criminal procedures to deter unauthorized camcording in movie theaters.
+While Vietnam's Ho Chi Minh City Police initiated its first enforcement action against camcording in 2015, more needs to be done to address this insidious problem, including adopting a measure providing for criminal procedures to deter unauthorized camcording in movie theaters.